 Connern, James J.

 – Correspondence, clippings and photographs documenting many of James Connern’s (1913-2005) activities in Port Washington.
-Connern worked for the National Bank of North Americal for 33 years and was active in numerous community activites in Port Washington.
-He served as the mayor of Manorhaven (1956-1958) and as Commissioner of the Port washington Water District from 1972 to 1975.
+Connern worked for the National Bank of North America for 33 years and was active in numerous community activities in Port Washington.
+He served as the mayor of Manorhaven (1956-1958) and as Commissioner of the Port Washington Water District from 1972 to 1975.
 3 boxes; 1929-1960.